Nuclear Medicine Technology Certification Board - Welcome - NMTCB Tucker, GA

 As testing theory evolved, the NMTCB became aware of the advantages of Computer Adaptive Testing (CAT).
 Scheduling flexibility, higher quality images, faster results, and a shorter examination while maintaining a high standard of testing were the primary reasons that the NMTCB chose to implement CAT in 1996.
 The NMTCB examination is available year-round.

-Back to TopINTRODUCTION TO CAT & CCT
+Introduction to CAT & CCT

 Testing theory has evolved to a high degree in recent years.
 Although some of the theory behind the new testing mechanisms has been in existence for a number of years, the prevalence of computers has made it possible to use these new techniques in a more global manner.
 A primary benefit of computerized tests is to provide a greater flexibility to the examinee in scheduling.